rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 ### New Icons Package

-A new [Cedar Icon Library](https://rei.github.io/cedar-icons/#/) has been cfreated which will be used to host and distribute Cedar SVG icons.
+A new [Cedar Icon Library](https://rei.github.io/cedar-icons/#/) has been created which will be used to host and distribute Cedar SVG icons.

 - Allows consumers to pick and choose which icons to include in their sprite sheet rather than being forced to load all of them
 - Cedar no longer has to distribute SVG assets, which simplifies our build process